univention/univention-corporate-server/doc/architecture/concepts/domain.rst

 All the objects in a domain need to be managed and organized.
 In a domain a central database called domain database registers all objects, like for example user identities, computer systems, printers and file shares.
+See figure :ref:`fig-concepts-domain-database` for a graphical interpretation.
 The database stores the objects in a hierarchical tree-like structure.
 One or more central systems store the central database and are called domain controller.

+.. _fig-concepts-domain-database:

 .. figure:: /images/Domain-database.*